darynovos/Similar-celebrity/README.md

 # How to use

 1) Update config file
 - if you don't have available images, set key_load as True
 - if you want just process data (e.g. you manually added images) - set key_process as True
 2) start train_model.py
-3) start check_your_photo.py to check similar celebrity for your photo.
+3) start check_your_photo.py to check similar to your photo celebrity.